Dripdrop12/ipardalis/content/blog/daisy/index.md

 title = "Daisy"
 date = "2019-06-07"
-tags = ["daisy", "jude", "sparkles", "kako"] categories = ["breeders"] banner = "img/ambilobe/daisy/daisy"
+tags = ["daisy", "jude", "sparkles", "kako"] categories = ["ambilobe"] banner = "img/ambilobe/daisy/daisy"
 +++

 {{< load-photoswipe >}}

-Daisy also has some really nice purples, hatched 6/5/19.
+Daisy also has some really nice purples, hatched 6/5/19 from Jude x Kako.
 It will be a lot of fun to watch her eggs hatch to see which traits she is carrying.
+Her 19 male siblings were bright yellow bodied blue bar Ambilobe, with the exception of one male who fired red bar.
+I hope she can function like a female version of her brother, Nugget, in our pairings.

 {{< gallery dir="/img/ambilobe/daisy" />}}